uwetom/media-production-worksheets/wk18-more-vr/index.md

 # VR Interactions

-We want to be able to interact with our environment, triggering sounds, animations and scripts.
+In this worksheet we will interact with objects in our scene and explore creating a user interface.

 ## Open a project